camilolaiton/Artificial_Intelligence/README.md

 3. [Ending](#ImportantStuff)

 ## MazeGenerator
-  This algorithm makes a new maze each time it is run.
+  This algorithm makes a new maze each time it runs.
 It uses the maze generation algorithm, you can find some information about it [here](https://en.wikipedia.org/wiki/Maze_generation_algorithm).

 ## GeneticAlgorithm
   This algorithm tries to get a string by evolving an initial population.
 I'll upload more examples about this topic overtime.